coolbeevip/gitlab-bot/README.md

 This parameter controls whether the bot automatically approves merge requests that pass all checks.
 By default, it is set to `true`, allowing the bot to automatically approve merge requests.
 Setting it to `false` disables automatic approval, requiring manual approval for all merge requests.

+When validation fails, the bot only attempts to revoke its own approval.
+It never resets other users' approvals; if the approval state cannot be confirmed, the failure comment reports that state instead of claiming the approval was revoked.

 **`BOT_GITLAB_MERGE_REQUEST_AIREVIEW_LABEL_ENABLED`**

 This parameter controls the feature to add a new status label "AI Review" to merge requests, facilitating better tracking of AI-assisted code reviews.
 When enabled, the label is automatically added when AI summary generation is enabled and completed.
 The label is removed when a Merge Request is updated but the AI feature is disabled.